 Subsequent North Country School leaders strengthened the school's fiscal position, grew enrollment, and expanded the campus with sensitivity to its natural surroundings.
 These heads of school include Harry and Betty Clark Eldridge, M. Jeffrey Moredock, Roger S. Loud, and Frank Wallace.
 All were committed to strengthening programs and faculty in order to instill in children an appreciation for the natural world and NCS' Three R's: ruggedness, resourcefulness and resilience.

 In 1999, David "Hock" Hochschartner became the 6th Head of School.
-Under Mr. Hochschartner's leadership, the school has expanded educational programs, realized successful strategic plans and capital fundraising campaigns and undertaken significant and environmentally responsible campus improvements.
+Under Mr. Hochschartner's leadership, the school expanded educational programs, realized successful strategic plans and capital fundraising campaigns and undertook significant and environmentally responsible campus improvements.
 Hock retired from North Country School and Camp Treetops in 2019.

 "It is not so much where you live, what work you do, where you have travelled, your I.Q., or how much or little money you have.
 It is most of all how you feel about yourself, your family, other people, your work, our planet, the stars, sky and the universe that matter." - NCS Founder Walter Clark